Lalitshaktawat/biostudio-installation-documents/biocolab-installation.md

 :large_orange_diamond: Login Succeed.

-:small_orange_diamond: Before access **WORKSPACE**.
+:large_orange_diamond: Before access **WORKSPACE**.
 It is necessary to access dashboard and create machine and well as create volume to be mounted.

 :link: [Machine Creation and volume addition](https://colablocal.bioturing.com/document/installation#machine-creation)